“A remote, romantic and rocky retreat in the stunning Matarrana mountains: think lovers' den, hiking hideaway, or secluded house party for 10-20”

 - Operates as a hotel or whole house rental, so suits couples wanting a romantic retreat, friends going hiking, extended families, or a big group (sleeps 10-20; self cater or be cooked for)

-- And you're 2 hours from the nearest airports (Tarragona and Reus; Barcelona is a 3-hour drive).
-The track to the house can become rutted in winter so you'll need a 4x4; at any other time you'll be fine in a normal hire car
+- The track to the house is bumpy and windy, plus it can become rutted in winter so you'll need a 4x4; at any other time you'll be fine in a normal hire car

 - A 7-night minimum stay for private rentals